ofcshiro/FlagUpdateFix/README.md

 Installation is Simple:

-Download PolyZone if you dont have it already, drag and drop PolyZone in your resources folder

-Download the FlagUpdateFix, drag and drop it into your resource folder.

-Go to your server.cfg and add
+Download the Script from the releases and drag and drop it into your resources folder. go to your server.cfg and add

-ensure PolyZone
+* ensure FlagUpdateFix

-ensure FlagUpdateFix
+if you use PolyZone ensure the FlagUpdateFix somewhere after PolyZone.

-to it.
+You have to enable PolyZone in the config if u want to use it instead of the distance check.